anonymokata/267E62F9-DD14-4324-A927-32328C755BC9/readme.md

 make clean
 ```

-Valgrind was used to test for memory leaks using
+Valgrind was used to test for memory leaks using the command
 ```c
 valgrind ./rpnconverter --leak-check=full
 ```